 In a previous post, I covered the Kenya elections and how democracy prevailed.
 A key grievance for the opposition is that they had won the contested elections.
 However, after going to court, Ruto’s win was upheld.
 This might seem like a biased perspective on the situation.
-However, the opposition in Kenya has contested every election since 2007.
+However, the opposition in Kenya has contested every election since 2007, which often leads to demonstrations in Kenya as seen over the years.

 What is Happening?